ctsit/modify_contact_admin_button/README.md

 Settings on the system-level can be overridden for specific projects by super users only.

+Additional Contact REDCap Admininistrator link at the top of project pages (introduced in REDCap v12.3.1) can also be modified with a system-wide setting, which can also be overridden at the project level.

 In addition, the label of the 'Contact REDCap administrator' button can be changed, and the button can be removed entirely.
 Furthermore, the 'Suggest a New Feature' link can be removed for specific projects.

 ## Example